Is there Any Reason to Form a General Partnership?

 A. The LLC is a fairly recent invention – ~20-30 years old, depending on the state (assuming you are asking in the U.S.).

-Pre-LLC, the attraction of the general partnership was simplicity and lack of formal requirements in comparison to the corporation – though, as you note, at the price of unlimited personal liability.
+Before LLCs, the reason to form a general partnership was simplicity and lack of formal requirements in comparison to a corporation.
+However, as you note, the price of a general partnership is unlimited personal liability.

-The LLC was invented to carry through (most of) the simplicity of the partnership, adding the limited liability of a corporation – if you will, a hybrid of the two.
+The LLC was invented to carry through (most of) the simplicity of the partnership, adding the limited liability of a corporation.
+If you will, it is a hybrid of the two.

-In my practice, I have formed many corporations and LLCs for clients; I have never formed a general partnership.
+In my practice, I have formed many corporations and LLCs for clients.
+I have never had occasion to form a general partnership.

 Dana H. Shultz, Attorney at Law +1 510 547-0545 dana [at] danashultz [dot] com